christy8059/independent-study/entries/entry_seven.md

 ```
 <img src="../images/direct_5s.png">

-This will send a direct message to the specific user with the specific message every 5 seconds.
+Every five seconds the bot will send a direct message to the specific user.

 # MVP
-After learning how to schedule a ruby task I am now able to make an MVP(minimum viable product).
-Example one is my MVP.
-That is similar to what I want to do.
-While building my MVP I thought that this would be useful when trying to win giveaways.
-Therefore, I would change it to look for the hashtag giveaway.
-Then like and retweet it in order to enter the giveaway.
-Example 1 is a simple version of my idea.
+After learning how to schedule a ruby task I am now able to make an MVP(minimum viable product) therefore I came up with example one.
+It is similar to what I want to do since it looked for a tag and then retweets it.I want to make a bot that can retweet posts that has a hashtag of the word giveaway.
+This would be much easier to enter giveaways and probably be more successful at it.

 # Sources
 Github - https://github.com/jmettraux/rufus-scheduler